 The 2024 Final Rule

-Using authority under the amended TSCA, the EPA completed its risk evaluation and determined that chrysotile asbestos poses unreasonable risk under conditions of use.
+Using authority under the amended TSCA, the EPA completed its risk evaluation and determined that chrysotile poses unreasonable risk under conditions of use.
 The final rule was published in March 2024 [1].

 Legal Challenges Threaten Implementation